Belarc: Belarc Advisor

 The Belarc Advisor is a free download licensed for personal use only.
 The Belarc Advisor builds a detailed profile of installed software and hardware, missing security patches, anti-virus status, and NIST SCAP security configurations (USGCB, FDCC) and displays the results in a Web browser.
 All of the profile information is kept private on the user's computer and is not sent to any web server.
 There are over 500,000 downloads of the Belarc Advisor every month.

 The report is divided into a number of sections.
 The summary report lists details of the computer's hardware, local user and system accounts, a map of the local area network, lists of software licence keys and installed Hotfixes, and an inventory of the installed software with an indication of when each piece of software was last used.

-The Security Benchmark Score report, on a separate page, is generated only for Windows 7, Vista, and XP Pro, but not for Windows 10.
+The Security Benchmark Score report, on a separate page, is generated only for Windows 7, Vista, and XP Pro, but not for Windows 10 or Windows 11.
 It details the computer's compliance with US Government Configuration Baseline benchmarks, developed by the United States Department of Defense and National Institute of Standards and Technology.
 The benchmarks are grouped into general categories.
 The status of compliance with each benchmark, and the overall compliance per category, are shown.
-Administrators of commercial versions of Windows can use the Group Policy Editing tool - which can be configured to display USGCB benchmarks - to resolve many of these non-compliances.
+Administrators of commercial versions of Windows can use the Group Policy Editing tool – which can be configured to display USGCB benchmarks – to resolve many of these non-compliances.